jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/04_binary_operations_3.rst

 * :ref:`Logical Conjunction <test_logical_conjunction>` is "and_"
 * :ref:`Logical Negation <test_logical_negation>` is "not_"

-All the logic statements or conditions have been written with some or all of the above 3
+All the logic statements or conditions have been written with some or all of the above 3.

-do you want to :ref:`test more binary operations?<binary_operations_iv>`
+Would you like to :ref:`test the last binary operations?<binary_operations_iv>`

 ----